input-output-hk/engineering/blog/2022-07-20-js-backend-prim-types.md

     }

-The function does some type inspection to check for the special case on `string`, if we do not have a string then a `Ptr` which contains an `Addr#` is returned by creating a new `ArrayBuffer` and an offset into that buffer.
-Or to be more precise, the `Addr#` is "constructed" by creating a new `ArrayBuffer` and an offset into that buffer.
-The `object` case checks for idempotency; if the input is already such a `Ptr`, then just return the input.
-The interesting cases are the cases which call to `h$wrapBuffer`:
+The function does some type inspection to check for the special case on `string`.
+If we do not have a string then a `Ptr`, which contains an `Addr#`, is returned.
+The `Addr#` is implicitly constructed by allocating a new `ArrayBuffer` and an offset into that buffer.
+The `object` case is an idempotent check; if the input is already such a `Ptr`, then just return the input.
+The cases which do the work are the cases which call to `h$wrapBuffer`:

     // mem.js.pp
     function h$wrapBuffer(buf, unalignedOk, offset, length) {